What is MS?

-Multiple sclerosis (MS) is thought to be an autoimmune disease.
-It occurs when the body’s own defense system attacks myelin that protects the nerve fibers of the central nervous system.
-Any time part of the myelin sheath or nerve fiber is damaged, nerve impulses traveling between the brain are interrupted, causing the variety of symptoms associated with MS.
+Multiple sclerosis (MS) is an autoimmune disease affecting the brain, spinal cord, and optic nerves.
+It occurs when the body’s defense system attacks the central nervous system, damaging the protective insulation, known as the myelin, that surrounds the nerve fibers.
+Any time part of the myelin sheath or nerve fiber is damaged, nerve impulses traveling between the body and brain are interrupted, causing various symptoms associated with MS.